Brunomvsilva/VESPA-SoC/README.md

 # VeSPA - System on Chip

-_An educational custom RISC-based processor implemented on FPGA with the purpose of exploring and learning computer architecture and digital design._
+_A custom RISC-based processor implemented on FPGA for educational exploration of computer architecture and digital design._

 ---